Damienkatz/thread_pool_hybrid_benchmark/setup_on_ubuntu-24.md

 cmake . -DBUILD_CONFIG=mysql_release -DFORCE_INSOURCE_BUILD=1
 ```

 You will get configure errors here!
 Use `sudo apt install <packages>` to satisfy them.
 Sorry, I don't remember them all, but CMake will tell you each dependency that's missing.
-For example. boost.
+For example, boost.
 So google "apt install boost ubuntu" you'll find a page with how to install boost.
 Satisfy a dependecy, then run `cmake . -DBUILD_CONFIG=mysql_release -DFORCE_INSOURCE_BUILD=1` again.
 Satify the next dependency, lather repeat...

 Once you've satified all the dependencies, don't build the whole of mysql from source!
 Unless you like waiting a long time.
 Instead...